humanmade/aws-analytics/README.md

 AWS Analytics
 =============

-This plugin integrates WordPress with [AWS Pinpoint](#) and provides an extensible tracker out of the box.
+This plugin integrates WordPress with [AWS Pinpoint](https://aws.amazon.com/pinpoint/) and provides an extensible tracker out of the box.

+It also automatically integrates with the [WP Consent Level API plugin](https://github.com/rlankhorst/wp-consent-level-api) or the [client side only version](https://github.com/humanmade/consent-api-js) maintained by Human Made.
+At least the `statistics-anonymous` category must be consented to for any tracking to occur and `statistics` is required for tracking personally identifiable information.

 ## Usage